readium/lcp-specs/readium-lcp-draft.md

 * EPUB `rootfiles` (the Package Document for any rendition)

-In addition, this specification defines that the following files <b>MUST NOT</b> be encrypted:
+In addition, this specification defines that the following files <b class="rfc">must not</b> be encrypted:

 * `META-INF/license.lcpl`